ignite/cli/docs/docs/clients/02-go-client.md

   total: "0"
 ```

-Well done!
-You have successfully created a post using a standalone Go client.
+Great job!
+You have successfully completed the process of creating a Go client
+for your Cosmos SDK blockchain, submitting a transaction, and querying the
+chain.